peyyetti/Data-Analyst-Repo/Hacker News Analysis/README.md

     qtr_df = pd.DataFrame({'qtr':b})

-2. Used groupby to group the posts according to hour of the day they were posted on :- hn['num_points'].groupby(hn['created_at'].dt.hour).sum().sort_values(ascending=False)
+### 2. Used groupby to group the posts according to hour of the day they were posted on :-
+    hn['num_points'].groupby(hn['created_at'].dt.hour).sum().sort_values(ascending=False)

+## Conclusions -

+### 1. Most posts were added in Q3 i.e. July, August and September!

+### 2. Most posts are created at 17:00 hours, while max. freq of posts being created b/w 13:00 to 19:00 hours